oddbird/css-sandbox/src/scope/index.md

 That has lead to a wide array of proposals that are sometimes working towards different goals.

+Both shadow-DOM
-Looking at the state of things now, my sense is that both shadow-DOM and the abandoned "scope" specification were focused around strong isolation.
+and the abandoned "scope" specification were focused around strong isolation.
 Shadow-DOM in particular creates persistent DOM-defined boundaries, that impact all style rules.

 Meanwhile,
-there are many use-cases for "scope" that would require a much lighter touch -- more similar to the approach of CSS-in-JS scoping tools.
+most of the user-land "scope" tools for CSS have a much lighter touch.
-I've been mainly interested in those low-isolation problems, and my proposal is focused that way, though this document contains notes on both.
+I've been mainly interested in those low-isolation, namespacing problems.

 ## My notes & proposals for scope